St. Louis Blues Logo

 Website:nhl.com

 St. Louis Blues is an American professional hockey team established in 1967 in St. Louis, Missouri.
 It is part of the National Hockey League, a member of the Central Division, and belongs to the Western Conference.
 The club emerged as one of the NHL’s expansion franchises.
-Currently, it is owned by SLB Acquisition Holdings LLC and managed by General Manager Doug Armstrong.
+It is owned by SLB Acquisition Holdings LLC and managed by General Manager Doug Armstrong.

 Meaning and History